-Then, just up the road is Galashiels, largest town in the Borders (population circa 15,000) and commercial hub.
+Then, just up the road is Galashiels, the largest town in the Borders (population circa 15,000) and commercial hub.
 Galashiels was a textile town, and Herriot-Watt University’s School of Textiles and Design carries on its heritage.

 From Galashiels, it is an hour’s drive north on the A7 to Edinburgh.